Succeeding with FedRAMP: Continuous Monitoring

 Key Activities and Deliverables of a FedRAMP Continuous Monitoring Program

 The FedRAMP Continuous Monitoring Strategy Guide outlines the key activities that a CSP must perform in order to maintain a continuous monitoring program that meets the FedRAMP minimum requirements.
 In addition to the key activities, there are also key deliverables that have varying submission frequencies that must be submitted in order to maintain compliance.
-The quantity of deliverables and activities to monitor make this task something that requires active participation and consideration on the CSP’s part.
+The number of deliverables and activities to monitor make this task something that requires active participation and consideration on the CSP’s part.

 Continuous Monitoring Key Activities